linc229/wisc_mac_SPPARKS/README.md

 ---------------------------------------------------------------------
 This updated version is designed for corrosion kinetics study.
-The developer of updated version: Lin-Chieh Yu, Yongfeng Zhang from University of Wisconsin - Madison Please contact: lyu229@wisc.edu
+The developer: Lin-Chieh Yu, Yongfeng Zhang from University of Wisconsin - Madison For contact: lyu229@wisc.edu

 # Introduction
   Corrosion kinetics: